Hunter Biden laptop controversy: Intelligence officials

+In the final presidential debate for 2020 and in an interview with 60 Minutes, Joe Biden referenced the letter from the intelligence officials.
+He inaccurately claimed the letter asserted that the laptop controversy was a "Russian plan", "a bunch of garbage", "disinformation from the Russians" and "a smear campaign".

 During an interview with Fox News on October 19, 2020, National Intelligence Director John Ratcliffe said the laptop was "not part of some Russian disinformation campaign" and accused Adam Schiff of mischaracterizing the views of the intelligence community by describing the alleged emails as part of a smear campaign against Biden.
 Schiff's spokesman accused Ratcliffe of "purposefully misrepresenting" the US representative's words.
 Ratcliffe had previously made public assertions that contradicted professional intelligence assessments.
 Several security officials criticized Ratcliffe for appearing to pre-judge its outcome.
 The FBI said it had "nothing to add" to Ratcliffe's remarks in response to a request for more information made by Sen. Ron Johnson.
 The New York Times reported days after the Post story that no solid evidence had emerged that the laptop contained Russian disinformation.

+On January 20th 2025, Donald Trump issued an executive order revoking the security clearances of all the officials who signed the letter.
+The executive order states "The signatories willfully weaponized the gravitas of the Intelligence Community to manipulate the political process and undermine our democratic institutions".
+Lawyers including Mark Zaid and Dan Meyer said that the revocation can be challenged in court.